Jubatian/rrpge-spec/specs/acc_arch.rst

   Line (LI) mode.

 - (VMR) Adds a mirror stage to the Block Blitter (BB) which inverts the pixel order of the source data.
-Also available for the Scaled Blitter (SC).

 - (VCK) Colorkey stage which can be applied to all modes.
 This provides a transparent pixel value where the background shows through.